-This space is here to house the stories of how learners learn in higher ed.
+This award winning space is here to house the stories of how learners learn in higher ed.
 Below is a list to choose from for learners to write about how they develop or use that skill.

 It has been cultivated from the open textbook from the University of Saskatchewan entitled University Success.
 A wonderful open resource that we hope can help springboard learners themselves into sharing their take on these skills and strategies.

 It is a list of suggested topics.
 You are free to choose your own if you’d like to contribute.

 - Thinking of the end result.
 Making career goals/plans

 - Getting motivated, staying motivated, manufacturing motivation